jvillacinda11/Miva-Store-Shipping-Insurance-Project/README.md

 ### UNSUCCESSFUL CASES
 Each parameter validation failure returns its own error status code and message and is returned as an array.

-1. Subtotal is less than or equal to 0.
+1. Charge is less than 0.
 This returns:
 ```json
 [
     {